Dobby (musician): Musical career

-His 2020 single "I can't breathe", featuring BARKAA, became an anthem for the Black Lives Matter movement in Australia, and has been incorporated into some school curricula.
+His 2020 single "I Can't Breathe", featuring BARKAA, became an anthem for the Black Lives Matter movement in Australia, and has been incorporated into some school curricula.
 The song references a number of issues specific to Indigenous Australians, such as the forced removal of children from families in the past, the high levels of Indigenous Australian incarceration, Aboriginal deaths in custody.

-For years before 2021 and continuing, he has been working on a major project called Marshmallow, an 18-track work.
-In 2021 he and his band toured extensively in regional areas across Australia, including Brewarrina, as well as capital cities, including Brisbane.

-DOBBY performed alongside BARKAA at the Sydney New Year's Eve celebrations in 2021/22.
+"I Can't Breathe" won Best Video at the FBi SMAC Awards in 2020.
+Dobby performed alongside BARKAA at the Sydney New Year's Eve celebrations in 2021/22.

-In June 2022, DOBBY presented WARRANGU; River Story at the Art Gallery of New South Wales in partnership with Vivid Sydney.
+In June 2022, DOBBY presented Warrangu: River Story at the Art Gallery of New South Wales in partnership with Vivid Sydney.
 The project is an eight-track video which tells a story about the use and misuse of the land and rivers around the river system around Brewarrina.

 In November 2022, he collaborated with other First Nations artists Emma Donovan, Emily Wurramara, Drmngnow, and Optamus to create a song in memory of Cassius Turvey, a Noongar-Yamatji boy who had died at the age of 15 the result of an assault by a random attacker when walking home from school in Perth, Western Australia.
 The song, titled "Forever 15", was played at Turvey's funeral on 18 November 2022 and was released three days later on 21 November 2022.